rust-lang/rust/text/0000-dyn-trait-syntax.md

 We could also use a more radical syntax for trait objects. `Object<Trait>` was suggested on the original RFC thread but didn't gain much traction, presumably because it adds more "noise" than a keyword and is arguably misleading.

 Finally, we could repurpose bare trait syntax for something other than trait objects.
 It's been frequently suggested in the past that impl Trait would be a far better candidate for bare trait syntax than trait objects.
 Even this RFC's motivation section indirectly argues for this, e.g. impl Trait does work with all traits and does not carry a runtime cost, unlike trait objects.
 However, this RFC does not propose repurposing bare trait syntax yet, only deprecating and removing it.
-This author believes dyn Trait is worth adding even if we never repurpose bare trait, and repurposing it has some significant downsides that dyn Trait does not (such as creating the possibility of code that compiles in two different checkpoints with radically different semantics).
+This author believes dyn Trait is worth adding even if we never repurpose bare trait, and repurposing it has some significant downsides that dyn Trait does not (such as creating the possibility of code that compiles in two different epochs with radically different semantics).
 This author believes the repurposing debate should come later, probably after impl Trait and dyn Trait have been stabilized.

 # Unresolved questions
 [unresolved]: #unresolved-questions